 What It Involves

-Docking -- removing part or all of a dog’s tail, usually with surgical scissors -- is done when a dog is just a few days old and her tail’s still “soft.”
+Docking -- removing part or all of a dog’s tail, usually with surgical scissors -- is done when a dog is just a few days old and their tail’s still “soft.”
 This surgery is also known as “bobbing.”

 “Docking’s usually performed by a veterinarian or breeder without anesthesia, the rationale being that although it certainly causes pain, the puppy isn’t fully alert yet and won’t remember it,” says Emily Patterson-Kane, PhD, an animal welfare scientist at the American Veterinary Medical Association (AVMA).
 Patterson-Kane doesn’t support the procedure herself.

 Cropping -- cutting off the floppy part of a dog’s ear -- is usually performed on anesthetized dogs between 6 and 12 weeks old.
 The ears are then taped to a hard surface for several weeks while they heal so they stay upright.